Atril33/country-details/README.md

 # 📖 Country Info App <a name="about-project"></a>

 > The Country Info App is a fantastic application built using React, Redux, and CSS.
 It allows users to explore information about different countries around the world.
-By connecting to the rest countries API, the app retrieves accurate and up-to-date data, providing users with a comprehensive resource to learn about various nations.
+By connecting to the [Rest Countries API](https://restcountries.com/v3.1/all), the app retrieves accurate and up-to-date data, providing users with a comprehensive resource to learn about various nations.
 ## 🛠 Built With <a name="built-with"></a>
 <details>
   <summary>Client</summary>